ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/exponentialtimedecayedcount.md

 **Returned values**

-- Returns an [exponentially smoothed moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) of the values for the past `x` time at the latest point of time.
+- Returns the cumulative exponential decay at the given point in time.
+[Float64](../../data-types/float.md).

 **Example**